morfien101/terraform-runner/README.md

 * __variable_files__
 An array of the variable files that need to be pulled into the working directory for execution in this environment.
 * __inline_variables__
-This is a hash or dictionary of variable names and values that will be passed in to the terraform executable at run time.
+This is a hash or dictionary of variable names and values that will be passed into the terraform executable at run time.
 You are able to expand environment variables here using the syntax ${ENV['name_of_variable']}.
 No other code can be executed here, and the value of the environment variable will be passed as a string to terraform.
 * __state_file__